Photo by Zach Michaud

 You are getting creative and thinking outside the box to find exactly what you are looking for.

-You call the Pacific Northwest home, or you simply HAVE to get married here and are planning a destination wedding.
+You call Maine or New England home, or you simply HAVE to get married here and are planning a destination wedding.

 You are getting married or renewing your vows to mark an important life milestone with the person you love and are committed to.